 Selborne Chambers will not tolerate discrimination against clients, members of Chambers, pupils or staff on grounds of gender, race, ethnic or national origin, nationality, citizenship, sexual orientation, marital status, disability, age, religion or belief.

 Chambers is proud that its members support pro bono activities and social mobility projects.
-We have members who carry out pro bono work both through and outside the Bar Pro Bono Unit and we have a member who sits on the Bar Council’s Pro Bono Board.
+We have members who carry out pro bono work both through and outside Advocate (formerly known as the Bar Pro Bono Unit) and the Chancery Bar Litigant in Person Scheme (CLIPS) and we have a member who sits on the Bar Council’s Pro Bono Board.

 We participate every year in the Bar Council/Social Mobility Project placement scheme which enables sixth form students from disadvantaged backgrounds to see life at the Bar and to encourage them to consider the law as a possible career for them when they might not otherwise do so.
 We also take part in the Middle Temple/COMBAR placement scheme, which operates on a similar basis for law students who come from disadvantaged backgrounds.